Package Handling

 Technologies That Support Faster, More Accurate Picking

 Travel time from pick to pick, coupled with the search time spent looking for the required items on the racking or shelves, quickly exceeds the amount of time an associate spends actually picking products.
-To minimize search time, consider deploying technologies that indicate the pick location and required quantities, allowing a picker to work faster.
+To minimize search time, consider deploying automated order-picking systems that indicate the pick location and required quantities, allowing a picker to work faster.
 These include:

 Pick-to-Light.
 Consisting of devices mounted on the beams or shelves in front of each pick location, the modules illuminate when an associate scans a pick order, making it visually obvious where the required products are stored.
 The devices often include alpha-numeric displays that indicate the number of items needed.
 Upon completion of the pick, the associate presses a button to confirm the task, and the process repeats until all items needed for an order have been selected.